 The Hunger Crisis: Facts and How to Help

-Upwards of 820 million people - more than double the entire population of the U.S. - are malnourished today, the majority of them children.
+Today, upwards of 700 million people - more than double the entire population of the U.S. - are undernourished, the majority of them children.
 Complicated factors like poverty, conflict, and climate change all contribute to the increasing number of people who don't have enough food.

 In order to stave off hunger, many families in developing parts of the world turn to what are called negative coping mechanisms that, in the long-term, might do more harm than good.
 This may include the selling of assets like livestock to buy food, going into debt, migrating, or in the worst cases, engaging in prostitution.
 Some countries have seen an increase in child marriage as families can no longer provide food for their children.

-Catholic Relief Services' experts can provide information and interviews about the myriad of reasons for food insecurity in developing countries, including the pandemic and climate change, as well as our work to end world hunger.
+Catholic Relief Services' experts can provide information and interviews about the myriad of reasons for food insecurity around the world, including the war in Ukraine, the COVID-19 pandemic, and climate change, as well as our work to end world hunger.
 Please email [email protected] to schedule an interview.

-Weather-related events like more intense droughts and unpredictable rains make it harder for farmers to grow healthy crops.
-They also make it difficult for aid to reach those most in need.
+Weather-related events like more intense droughts and unpredictable rains make it harder for farmers to grow healthy crops and make it difficult for aid to reach those most in need.